Every breath you take and every move you make

 National Public Radio combat reporter David Wood noted on the program Fresh Air, “Fewer U.S. troops die outright on the battlefield — because of protective equipment and better medical care.
 But more Americans are being wounded, and their injuries are more ‘severe and complex.’
 The number of American soldiers who lost at least one limb doubled from 2009 to 2010, and the number of triple amputees has nearly doubled,” he says.

 How does a loss of an arm or leg impact a person’s gait?
 Dennis Deal had a leg and an arm amputated after his fight with bone infections in 1989.
 His leg prosthesis was ill-fitting and this made it difficult for him to walk.

 “I’m with Dr. Cable in the TBI Gait lab,” Dennis said.
 “We decided to see if the video and written report could help the prosthesis company make a better limb for me.
 It was really a very interesting experience.
 Since I also lost one of my arms, along with my leg, I have no arm-swing and this further complicates my ability to walk.”

 Dr. Lieberman notes, “As good as prosthetic limbs are today, no prosthesis can fully replicate the normal gait pattern and muscle function.
 However, advances in sensor technology, biomaterial composites, and exoskeleton robotics will without a doubt get those who have lost a limb close to normal.”

 If you or a family member are experiencing back pain, it could be related to gait.
-At TBI we now have the ability to measure and evaluate the way you walk and how it affects your spine health.
+At TBI’s Gait Lab, you can have your walking patterns measured and evaluated to see if your spine health is being affected.